Austin-Sands/alien-invasion-py/README.md

 You have three lives total and you lose a life for every alien ship that a) hits you or b) reaches the bottom of the screen.

 If you can manage to destroy all of the aliens in the wave, a faster wave of reinforcements will appear.

+Based on chapters from Python Crash Course by Eric Matthes